charlydev1975/Eureka/README.md

 ### Testing

 68.8 % of code coverage is a huge lie.
 We are only testing 1 of the View models, the one that could break and make a mess in the app.
 We should also test the errors that can happen when we would not load the store / when there was an error saving, etc. We are only printing messages.
-I don't know how to test the views in swiftui, I could test them with UIKit.

  ## My Code